IsaacRodgz/multimodal-transformers-movies/README.md

 ## Publications

-This repo contains the code to reproduce results presented at NAACL 2021 MAI Workshop: [Multimodal Weighted Fusion of Transformers for Movie Genre Classification
+This repo contains the code used for the publication of a paper at NAACL 2021 MAI Workshop: [Multimodal Weighted Fusion of Transformers for Movie Genre Classification
 ](https://aclanthology.org/2021.maiworkshop-1.1/)

 ## Usage